Hawaiian Kingdom: Bayonet Constitution

-In 1887, a constitution was drafted by Lorrin A. Thurston, Minister of Interior under King Kalākaua.
-The constitution was proclaimed by the king after a meeting of 3,000 residents including an armed militia demanded he sign it or be deposed.
-The document created a constitutional monarchy like the one that existed in the United Kingdom, stripping the King of most of his personal authority, empowering the legislature and establishing a cabinet government.
-It has since become widely known as the "Bayonet Constitution" because of the threat of force used to gain Kalākaua's cooperation.
+The 1887 Constitution of the Hawaiian Kingdom was drafted by Lorrin A. Thurston, Minister of Interior under King Kalākaua.
+The constitution was proclaimed by the king after a meeting of 3,000 residents, including an armed militia demanded he sign or be deposed.
+The document created a constitutional monarchy like that of the United Kingdom, stripping the King of most of his personal authority, empowering the legislature and establishing a cabinet government.
+It became known as the "Bayonet Constitution" over the threat of force used to gain Kalākaua's cooperation.

 The 1887 constitution empowered the citizenry to elect members of the House of Nobles (who had previously been appointed by the King).
-It increased the value of property a citizen must own to be eligible to vote above the previous Constitution of 1864 and denied voting rights to Asians who comprised a large proportion of the population (a few Japanese and some Chinese had previously become naturalized and now lost voting rights they had previously enjoyed).
-This guaranteed a voting monopoly to wealthy native Hawaiians and Europeans.
-The Bayonet Constitution continued allowing the monarch to appoint cabinet ministers, but stripped him of the power to dismiss them without approval from the Legislature.
+It increased the value of property a citizen must own to be eligible to vote above the previous Constitution of 1864.
+It also denied voting rights to Asians who comprised a large proportion of the population (a few Japanese and some Chinese who had previously become naturalized lost voting rights).
+This limited the franchise to wealthy native Hawaiians and Europeans.
+The Bayonet Constitution continued allowing the monarch to appoint cabinet ministers, but took his power to dismiss them without approval from the Legislature.

 Liliʻuokalani's Constitution

 In 1891, Kalākaua died and his sister Liliʻuokalani assumed the throne.
 She came to power during an economic crisis precipitated in part by the McKinley Tariff.
 By rescinding the Reciprocity Treaty of 1875, the new tariff eliminated the previous advantage Hawaiian exporters enjoyed in trade to U.S. markets.
-Many Hawaiian businesses and citizens were feeling the pressures of the loss of revenue, so Liliʻuokalani proposed a lottery and opium licensing to bring in additional revenue for the government.
+Many Hawaiian businesses and citizens felt the lost revenue, and so Liliʻuokalani proposed a lottery and opium licensing to bring in additional revenue.
 Her ministers and closest friends tried to dissuade her from pursuing the bills, and these controversial proposals were used against her in the looming constitutional crisis.

 Liliʻuokalani wanted to restore power to the monarch by abrogating the 1887 Constitution.
-The queen launched a campaign resulting in a petition to proclaim a new Constitution.

-Many citizens and residents who in 1887 had forced Kalākaua to sign the "Bayonet Constitution" became alarmed when three of her recently appointed cabinet members informed them that the queen was planning to unilaterally proclaim her new Constitution.
-Some cabinet ministers were reported to have feared for their safety after upsetting the queen by not supporting her plans.
+She launched a campaign resulting in a petition to proclaim a new Constitution.
+Many citizens and residents who in 1887 had forced Kalākaua to sign the "Bayonet Constitution" became alarmed when three of her cabinet members informed them that the queen was planning to unilaterally proclaim her new Constitution.
+Some members were reported to have feared for their safety for not supporting her plans.